Strategy11/formidable-forms/readme.txt

 * PRO: Fixed conditionally hidden fields bug some users were experiencing

 = 1.04.05 =
-* Added duplicate entry checks
+* Added duplicate entry checks for form submissions
-* Added a checkbox to mark fields required
+* Added a checkbox on form creator to mark form fields required
-* Moved the duplicate field option into the free form builder version
+* Moved the duplicate form field option into the free form builder
-* Show the success message even if the form isn't displayed with it
+* Show the contact form success message even if the form isn't displayed with it
 * Added option to not use dynamic stylesheet loading
-* PRO: Added option to resend email notification and autoresponse
+* PRO: Added option to resend form email notification and autoresponders
 * PRO: Fixes for editing forms with unique fields
-* PRO: Fixes for editing multi-paged forms with validation errors
+* PRO: Fixes for editing multi-page forms with validation errors
-* PRO: Fixes for multiple multi-paged form on the same page
+* PRO: Fixes for multiple multi-step forms on the same page
 * PRO: Added linked fields into the field drop-downs for inserting shortcodes and sending emails
-* PRO: Added field calculations
+* PRO: Added powerful calculated fields in forms
 * PRO: Allow hidden fields to be edited from the WordPress admin
 * PRO: Allow sections of fields to be hidden conditionally with the Section Header fields
 * PRO: Added user_id option to the `[frm-graph]` shortcode